ampproject/amphtml/docs/writing-visual-diff-tests.md

 ### Validate the test

-Finally, verify that your test display as expected by executing it on Percy:
+Finally, verify that your test displays as expected by executing it on Percy:

 ```sh
 amp visual-diff --grep="<regular expression>"
 ```

 -   When the test finishes executing it will print a URL to Percy where you can inspect the results.
 It should take about a minute to finish processing.
 -   Inspect the build on Percy.
 If you are not happy with the results, fix your page or code, and repeat.
-If all is well, approve it.
+-   If all is well, approve it.
 This creates a new baseline on Percy, against which all following builds will be compared.

 After approving your test, repeat the `amp visual-diff` command at least 5 more times.
 If any of the subsequent runs fails with a visual changes, this means that your test is flaky.